jonnyspicer/jonnyspicer.com/content/blog/2019/08/2019-08-17-book-reviews-we-should-all-be-feminists-by-chimamanda-ngozi-adichie.md

 categories:
 - Feminism
 - Books
-title: Book Reviews&colon; We Should All Be Feminists by Chimamanda Ngozi Adichie
+title: "Book Reviews We Should All Be Feminists by Chimamanda Ngozi Adichie"
 series: ["Book Reviews"]
 ---
 In a bid to not wait 6 months in between actually finishing books, I decided to read something